-- 4) When mechanically attaching insulation overlay boards, the insulation and overlay boards may be fastened together as one assembly.
-Unless otherwise indicated by the system requirements in a Tested Assembly, follow the fastener patterns set out in 3 SECURING the ROOF ASSEMBLY. - 5) When a composite overlay with an integrated base membrane is mechanically fastened over insulation, fasteners and plates used in the field of each panel must be covered with torch-applied polyester or composite-reinforced membrane patches that extend past the edge of each plate at least 50 mm (2"). - 6) Insulation in a conventionally insulated roof assembly supporting an Overburden must be overlaid with at least one layer of adhered composite insulation overlay - 1) at least 12.7 mm (1⁄2") thick. - 2) with a minimum compressive strength of 620 kPa (90 psi).
+- 1) When mechanically attaching insulation overlay boards, the insulation and overlay boards may be fastened together as one assembly.
+Unless otherwise indicated by the system requirements in a Tested Assembly, follow the fastener patterns set out in Part 3 SECURING the ROOF ASSEMBLY. - 2) When a composite overlay with an integrated base membrane is mechanically fastened over insulation, fasteners and plates used in the field of each panel must be covered with torch-applied polyester or composite-reinforced membrane patches that extend past the edge of each plate at least 50 mm (2").